radius-project/blog/scripts/blog-prompt.md

 Requirements:
 - Technical depth over marketing fluff
-- Target audience: experienced developers, platform engineers, DevOps practitioners
+- Target audience: Application developers, Platform engineers, DevOps practitioners
 - Focus on concrete functionality and implementation details
 - Avoid marketing and vague phrases like "enhanced user experience" or "improved performance"
 - Instead, be specific: what exact API changed, what new parameters were added, what specific problem this solves